 By talking to a counselor, you're likely to improve your performance at work.

 Counseling can help children and adolescents who are struggling at school.
 When your child is having trouble with their grades, there could be many reasons.
 Sometimes, it's external reasons that are causing them to struggle.
 Other times, it may be because they are not confident.
 They may learn differently from how the teacher makes them learn, or they could have a learning disability.
-Regardless of the reasons, a counselor can help find the reason your child is struggling and help them.
+Regardless of the reasons, a counselor or a school psychologist can help find the reason your child is struggling and help them.

 For a young adult dealing with college, it can be stressful.
 A counselor can help them take control of their work and perhaps do better in their courses.

 Not all counseling is mental health-related.
 Some people go to a counselor for physical health reasons.
 For example, losing weight.
 A counselor is not a personal trainer, but what they can do is give you the motivation you need to succeed.
 If you end up skipping a workout day, a counselor can help get you back on the right track.
 If you are having trouble with your eating, a counselor can help you with that as well.
 A counselor can also help you be mindful of other physical health ailments as well.